Inteview with Sophie by her grandson Mike (Cory) De Corte

 C: Hmmm.

 S: Ya.
 I stayed there for almost three years, 1918-1920.
 Came to America.
 God bless America!
-C: Hmmm.

 S: The best country.
 You American don’t know how lucky you are.